-Redundant Rin g Page Ring ID/Name To create a Redundant Ring select the Ring ID, which has range from 0 to 31.
+Redundant Ring g Page Ring ID/Name To create a Redundant Ring select the Ring ID, which has range from 0 to 31.
 If the name field is left blank, the name of this ring is automatically named with the Ring ID.
 The maximum number of rings is 32.
 Note: Once a ring is created, you cannot change it.
-Ring Configura tion Ring ID Once a Ring is created, the Ring ID appears, and cannot be changed.
+Ring Configurat ion Ring ID Once a Ring is created, the Ring ID appears, and cannot be changed.
 In multiple ring environments, the traffic can only be forwarded under the same Ring ID.
 Remember to check the Ring ID when there are more than one ring in existence.
 Name This field shows the name of the Ring.
 If it is not entered when creating, it is automatically named by the rule RingID .
 Version The version of Ring can be changed here, the choices are Rapid Super Ring or Super Ring .
 Device Priority The switch with highest priority (highest value) is automatically selected as the Ring Master (RM).
 When one of the ring ports on this switch becomes a forwarding port and the other one becomes a blocking port.
 If all of the switches have the same priority, the switch with the highest MAC address is selected as the Ring Master.
 Ring Port1 In a Rapid Super Ring environment, you should have two Ring ports.
 Whether this switch is a Ring Master or not.
 When configuring Rapid Super Rings , two ports should be selected to be Ring ports.
 For a Ring Master, one of the Ring Ports becomes the forwarding port and the other one becomes the blocking port.

-Redundant Ri ng Page (Continued) Path Cost Change the Path Cost of Ring Port1, if this switch is the Ring Master of a Ring, then it determines the blocking port.
+Path Cost Change the Path Cost of Ring Port1, if this switch is the Ring Master of a Ring, then it determines the blocking port.
 The port with higher Path Cost in the two Ring Ports becomes the blocking port, If the Path Cost is the same, the port with larger port number becomes the blocking port.

-Ring Port2 Assign another port for ring connection.
+Redundant Ring Redundant Ring Page (Continued) Ring Port2 Assign another port for ring connection.
 Path Cost Change the Path Cost of Ring Port2.
-Rapid Dual Homing Rapid Dual Homing is an important feature of Rapid Super Ring redundancy technology.
+Parid Dual Rapid Dual Homing is an important feature of Rapid Super Ring redundancy technology.
 When you want to connect multiple RSR or form redundant topology with other vendors, RDH allows you to have a maximum of seven multiple links for redundancy without any problem.
-In RDH, you do not need to configure a specific port to connect to other protocol.
+Homing In RDH, you do not need to configure a specific port to connect to other protocol.
 The RDH selects the fastest link for the primary link and blocks all the other links to avoid a loop.
 If the primary link failed, RDH automatically forwards the secondary link for a network redundant.
 If there are more connections, they are standby links and are recovered if both primary and secondary links are broken.
 Ring status To Enable/Disable the Ring, remember to enable the Ring after you add it.
+Rapid Dual Hom ning Port Configuration Ring ID The Ring Identifier referring to this Ring.
+Auto Detect Enable Rapid Dual Homing (RDH) auto detect RDH port mode.
 Click Apply to apply the settings.
-Apply Note: You must Save the settings (Page 127), if you want to maintain these settings if the ES8509-XT is powered off.
+Apply Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES8510 is powered off.